ChrisMoller/qapl/README.md

 !'Hi there!
 It''s', ⎕ts

-qapl editor+ emacs --geometry=40x20  -background '#ff0000' -font "Monospace"
+qapl editor+ emacs --geometry=40x20  -background '#ff0000' -font "Monospace" qapl nocont qapl nosetup
 ```
 ____________

-Aside from the last one, discussed below, these are all simpply passed to APL.
+Aside from the last three, discussed below, these are all simpply passed to
+APL.
 (In this case, obviously, to create a number of lambdas.
-I've been using APL
+I've been
-for half a century and still can't remember which the circle-function number
+using APL for half a century and still can't remember which the
-does what...)
-By default, any output from these statements is suppressed, but
+circle-function number does what...)
+By default, any output from these
-if the statement is preceded by an exclamation point, like the "!'Hi
+statements is suppressed, but if the statement is preceded by an exclamation
-there!...'", the output is shown.
+point, like the "!'Hi there!...'", the output is shown.

 Lines that start with the string "qapl" (case insensitive) are qapl
-directives.
-At the moment, there's only one: "editor+" (also case
+directives:

+* editor+
-insensitive).
-When this directive is encountered, the remainder of the line
+  - When this directive is encountered, the remainder of the line following
-following the directive (and any following whitespace) will be stored in a
+the directive (and any following immediately whitespace) will be stored in a
 list of additional editor invocations and made available as an optional editor
 selection in Settings&rArr;Editor.
+* nocont
+  - suppresses loading the CONTINUE workspace.
+* nosetup
+  - suppresses loading the SETUP workspace.

+All of these are case-insensitive.

-Any line that starts with # is ignored.
+Blank lines and any line that starts with # is ignored.

 See the sample qaplinit.txt file included with this package.

 <h1>Installation<h1>

+Step Zero, if you don't have Qt installed, is to install it.
+I'm running
+Qt 5.15.2 so it's probably a good idea to have at least Qt 5 installed, but
+earlier versions might still work.

 The Qt equivalent of Makefile.am and configure.ac is a *.pro file that's
-processed by qmake to produce Makefiles.  qmake isn't as versatile as the
+processed by qmake to produce Makefiles.
+Unless I'm missing
+something&mdash;easily possible&mdash;qmake isn't as versatile as the
 autoconf/automake tools and doesn't understand constructs like

 <p style="text-align: center;">INCLUDES += \`apl --show_src_dir\`</p>

-So the real Step One is to run:
+So Step One is to run:

 <p style="text-align: center;">./autogen.sh</p>

-which will build qapl.pro
+which will build a file called qapl.pro, which is necessary for...

 Step Two:

 <p style="text-align: center;">qmake</p>

+which will create Makefiles in several places.
+And then, finally,
-followed by the usual steps
+the usual steps:

-<p style="text-align: center;">make</p>
+<p style="text-align: center;">make -j6 (or whatever)</p>
 <p style="text-align: center;">sudo make install</p>

+If you're of the sort who does such things, you can create a desktop or panel
+button to start qapl&mdash;I've included a logo PNG in images/qapl32logo.png